kiko-bot/Surestart_Spring_2023_VAIL/README.md

 __Day 5__: An important part of the learning process of any machine learning algorithm is its loss function (or cost function).
 It maps an event or values of one or more variables onto a real number, intuitively representing some "cost" associated with the event.
 We start by studying loss functions related to regression-related models.

-__Day 6__: Progressing from the previous day, today we discuss loss in the context of classification-related algorithms.
+__Day 6__: Today, we will discuss loss in the context of classification-related algorithms.
 Classification loss differ from regression loss; regression loss functions aim at predicting quantities while classificaiton loss functions aim at predicting class and labels.

 __Day 7__: The next topic is very connected to the previous topic.
 We can have a loss (or cost) function that represents how accurate a given machine learning model is at the prediction task, but we also need another algorithm that is able to change the weights of the model to lower the loss/cost function, such that the associated model gets better at the prediction task.
 Such algorithms are referred to as "optimizers", which we will study in this module.